leanagoetze/ESM267-Goetze-webmap/docs/index.md

 ### <center>Interactive Map Displaying Historic and Current YPMC Tree composition:</center>

-Click on forest plots to view species abundance at that site.
+Click on a forest plot to view species abundance at that site.
 Select a historic photo site to view photo.

 <iframe src="assignment_2_mod/index.html" height=768 width=1024></iframe>